 Before planning a study, you need to check the syllabus first and then try to start with the most weighted topic/subject.
 Try not to cover everything in one day.
 Give yourself time to understand things and then study accordingly.

 Planning will help you organize and manage time.
 This will make your study easier.
-Being organized will help you to study the way you plan, and only then you will be able to complete the course on time.
+Being organized will help you to study the way you plan and only then you will be able to complete the course on time.

 It is the most important part of your preparation.
 Previous years question papers and mock tests can help you focus on your strengths.
 By regularly practising those papers, you will be able to know your strengths where you can score high and on which part you still need to work hard.